sten-code/MiniJson/README.md

 }
 ```

-Or you can load it into a dictionary like this:
+Loading json into a dictionary
 ```csharp
 string json = @"{
   ""TestInt"": 1,